syncfusion-content/blazor-docs/blazor/data-form/form-binding.md

 This segment provides a concise overview of the concepts involved in associating a [Model](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editform.model?view=aspnetcore-7.0#microsoft-aspnetcore-components-forms-editform-model) or [EditContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editform.editcontext?view=aspnetcore-7.0#microsoft-aspnetcore-components-forms-editform-editcontext) with a Data Form.
 Additionally, it covers how to apply the attributes of properties that are defined within the model class.

-## Model and EditContext binding
+## Model binding

-The following example illustrates how the `Model` or `EditContext` are bound to the DataForm component using the user-defined `EventRegistration` model class.
+The following example illustrates how the `Model` is bound to the DataForm component using the user-defined `EventRegistration` model class.

 {% tabs %}
 {% highlight razor tabtitle="Model" hl_lines="3 10" %}